Inputs

 Services

 The work is structured enough to be useful, but not designed to reduce a practice to a score.
 The aim is to make patterns easier to see, discuss, and act on.
+Reviews can also be revisited in the future if the practice undergoes significant change.

 Depending on the review, this may include questionnaires, project logs, staff observations, referral patterns, written materials, interviews, or operational notes.